qut-dmrc/encrypt_all_the_things/presentation.md

 Note:
 * Explain about using signatures to verify downloads?
-* FIXME: Notes/ demo of how to install Tor Browser?
 * What did you find was different in browserleaks report?

 ---